apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 ## Go forth and build

 As these patterns roll out in the software we use – unevenly, but steadily – traditional software UX will seem more and more backward.
-Some products will adapt, and others will be outcompeted by newcomers that start fresh with these new patterns, delivering more useful and delightful experiences than we’ve seen thus far.
+Some products will adapt, and others will be unseated by newcomers that start fresh with these new patterns, delivering the most useful and delightful experiences yet.

-Just like the times back when GUI was displacing the terminal, these are fun times to be excited about software.
+Just like the times back when GUIs were displacing the terminal, these are fun times to be excited about software.

-[^sound]: I can’t mention Cursor and co-authorship UX without giving a shout out to my favorite new feature of theirs: the “Play sound on finish” setting.
-This little detail makes it way easier to keep your flow and attention where it belongs, and I hope they shortly fix the bug where it doesn’t play a sound when the agent blocks on your approval for a terminal command.